OPEN STREETS 2021- Yarn Bomb

-We are inviting YOU to get involved in SamiArt & the Finga Ninjas Yarn Bomb for CAOS - Carshalton Artists Open Streets by creating ONE of the following items and delivering it to Honeywood Museum by 14th July 2021 at the latest.
-The Finga Ninja team will include your contribution in the playfully creative display surrounding Carshalton Ponds.
-The display will remain in situ until the CAOS Exhibition at Honeywood Museum comes to an end on 25th July 2021.
+We invited YOU to get involved in SamiArt & the Finga Ninjas Yarn Bomb for CAOS - Carshalton Artists Open Streets by creating ONE of the following items and delivering it to Honeywood Museum by 14th July 2021 at the latest.
+The Finga Ninja team included your contribution in the playfully creative display surrounding Carshalton Ponds.
+The display remained in situ until the CAOS Exhibition at Honeywood Museum ended on 25th July 2021.

-This one comment makes it all worthwhile (and has reduced us all to tears):
+This one comment made it all worthwhile (and reduced us all to tears):

 'I have terminal cancer, I haven’t had the strength to leave my home for over a year but when I heard about the yarnbomb from a friend who showed me the photos, I just had to make the effort to see it for myself.
 Thank you for the joy you are bringing, this has made my day!” - 23 June 2021

-PLEASE NOTE: We can NOT return your work to you but it will be handled with gratitude, TLC, and will be re-used in further community - or should that be commu-knitty - yarn bombs coordinated by SamiArt in the local area.
+These were added to the Yarn Bomb with gratitude, TLC, and will be re-used in further community - or should that be commu-knitty - yarn bombs coordinated by SamiArt in the local area.

-You may be keen to create something bigger like your own bunting, a mandala, a dream catcher, or a furry animal friend in which case why not go big and display these in your own windows on your street alongside the Open Windows signage that you can download on the Open Windows page on this site so you too can participate in the CAOS and tag us when you share your photos on social media #CAOSart21
+You maybe created something bigger like your own bunting, a mandala, a dream catcher, or a furry animal friend.
+You might have displayed these in your own windows on your street alongside the Open Windows signage that you downloaded on the Open Windows page on this site to participate in the CAOS and you tagged us when you shared your photos on social media #CAOSart21

 Where to Buy Yarn and Accessories?:

-There are a couple of independent wool shops that the makers frequently use and these are Whichcraft Wools* in Cheam (who have supplied many of the yarns the team have been using and also contributed pillar toppers in the Memorial Garden) and Maxime Wools* in Carshalton Beeches.
+The independent wool shop that the makers frequently used and was Whichcraft Wools* in Cheam (who supplied many of the yarns the team used and also contributed pillar toppers in the Memorial Garden).
 Some High Street poundshops also stock small selections of fun yarns, as do a few Charity Shops.
-We encourage you to #ShopLocal *spend £10 or more for one stamp on their discount cards
+We encouraged you to #ShopLocal *spend £10 or more for one stamp on their discount cards

 Let's Create: Easy Makes: